Find and fix writing mistakes instantly

 4. The Participle List of Prepositions

 Some gerunds, or -ing forms of verbs, can act as connecting words.
-There aren’t too many that function this way, so there aren’t too many participle connecting words to remember.
-Here’s what you should know:
+There aren’t too many that function this way, so there aren’t too many participle prepositions to remember.
+Here’s the participle preposition list:

-A prepositional phrase list includes groups of different words that together act as a connecting word.
-The group can contain verbs, adverbs, and other parts of speech.
+A prepositional phrase list includes groups (known as phrases) of different words that together act as a connecting word.
+The group/phrase can contain verbs, adverbs, and other parts of speech.

 - As far as